-- B. The procedures specified in section 6.5.6.1(a) through (e) of appendix A of part 75 of this chapter. - ii.
-Once the stratification sampling is completed, you may use the following alternative sample point selection criteria for the performance test: - A. If each of the individual traverse point NO_x concentrations is within ± 10 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 5 ppm or ± 0.5 percent CO_2 (or O_2) from the mean for all traverse points, then you may use three points (located either 16.7, 50.0 and 83.3 percent of the way across the stack or duct, or, for circular stacks or ducts greater than 2.4 meters (7.8 feet) in diameter, at 0.4, 1.2, and 2.0 meters from the wall).
-The three points must be located along the measurement line that exhibited the highest average NO_x concentration during the stratification test; or - B. For turbines with a NO_x standard greater than 15 ppm @ 15% O_2 , you may sample at a single point, located at least 1 meter from the stack wall or at the stack centroid if each of the individual traverse point NO_x concentrations is within ± 5 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 3 ppm or ± 0.3 percent CO_2 (or O_2) from the mean for all traverse points; or - C. For turbines with a NO_x standard less than or equal to 15 ppm @ 15% O_2 , you may sample at a single point, located at least 1 meter from the stack wall or at the stack centroid if each of the individual traverse point NO_x concentrations is within ± 2.5 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 1 ppm or ± 0.15 percent CO_2 (or O_2) from the mean for all traverse points
+(ii) Once the stratification sampling is completed, you may use the following alternative sample point selection criteria for the performance test:

+(A) If each of the individual traverse point NO_X concentrations is within ± 10 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 5 ppm or ± 0.5 percent CO2 (or O2) from the mean for all traverse points, then you may use three points (located either 16.7, 50.0 and 83.3 percent of the way across the stack or duct, or, for circular stacks or ducts greater than 2.4 meters (7.8 feet) in diameter, at 0.4, 1.2, and 2.0 meters from the wall).
+The three points must be located along the measurement line that exhibited the highest average NO_X concentration during the stratification test; or

+(B) For turbines with a NO_x standard greater than 15 ppm @ 15% O2, you may sample at a single point, located at least 1 meter from the stack wall or at the stack centroid if each of the individual traverse point NO_x concentrations is within ± 5 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 3 ppm or ± 0.3 percent CO2 (or O2) from the mean for all traverse points; or

+(C) For turbines with a NO_X standard less than or equal to 15 ppm @ 15% O2, you may sample at a single point, located at least 1 meter from the stack wall or at the stack centroid if each of the individual traverse point NO_X concentrations is within ± 2.5 percent of the mean concentration for all traverse points, or the individual traverse point diluent concentrations differs by no more than ± 1 ppm or ± 0.15 percent CO2 (or O2) from the mean for all traverse points.